 Ideally, prescription drugs are safe if they are used as per the doctor’s directives.
-But, some people grow psychologically accustomed to them, believing that if they do not take these, they would have to endure physical discomfort.
+But some people grow psychologically accustomed to them, believing that if they do not take these, they would have to endure physical discomfort.
 Still others tend to use these recreationally or in combination with other prescription drugs and/or alcohol.
-This is known as prescription drug abuse and it significantly increases the chances of a person getting addicted to them.
+This is known as prescription drug abuse and it significantly increases the chances of a person becoming addicted to the drug.

 Another class of drugs that is commonly abused are over-the-counter (OTC) medicines, primarily cough syrups.
-These contain dextromethorphan (DXM), a cough suppressant and acetaminophen, a painkiller, which when taken in large amounts can lead to mind-altering effects and damage the liver.
+These contain dextromethorphan (DXM), a cough suppressant and acetaminophen (painkiller) which when taken in large amounts can lead to mind-altering effects and damage the liver.
 Cough suppressants are also known to slow down breathing, thereby, putting an individual’s life at risk.

 Other symptoms of prescription drug abuse include:

 Visiting different doctors for the same ailment in order to get more than the required prescription.
 Also known as doctor shopping.

 When abused, prescription drugs can increase the level of dopamine, a neurotransmitter, creating a feeling of euphoria.
 As dopamine plays a fundamental role in the brain’s reward system, prolonged use of any drug that raises its level can rewire the brain into believing that it needs that drug to function.

 Prescription drug addiction has both short- and long-term effects.
 Long-term snorting of drugs can permanently damage the lungs.
 It can also lead to chronic problems.
 Abstaining from prescription drugs causes painful withdrawal symptoms like fatal seizures, muscle spasms, insomnia, anxiety, and behavioral changes.